lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 General:

 Some of the cracks are starting to show.
-For example,

-- Larceny insists on printing some symbols with quoting, eg,
-  |+infinity| where we want just +infinity, and there are hacks to
-  work around this.

-- Obviously if the input syntax is wrong we'll see this as an error signaled from Lareny's reader, not a meaningful syntax error

-- No line number information is available when swat wants to print an error
+Notably, no line number information is available when swat wants to print an error.

+We could hack around this.
+Suppose we read the source code as a string.
+Now we can scan forward until we find a top-level phrase, skipping comments and so on, and then read the top-level phrase prefix.
+Then we have line number info at least at that point; we can use the reader for each individual top-level form, and will (maybe?) have line number information for those, if by no other means then at least by scanning the source text forward again?
+We have port-position, so probably.